 The Department of Health and Human Services (HHS) Office for Civil Rights (OCR) has issued a letter calling the HIPAA physical security safeguards for electronic protected health information (ePHI), an “often overlooked” element of the HIPAA Security Rule.

-There is a common trend among health care professionals to favor cybersecurity safeguards over HIPAA physical security measures, which is the reason behind OCR’s letter.
-HIPAA regulation clearly outlines the kinds of Technical, Administrative, and Physical safeguards that all health care professionals must have in place.
+There is a common trend among healthcare professionals to favor cybersecurity safeguards over HIPAA physical security measures, which is the reason behind OCR’s letter.
+HIPAA regulation clearly outlines the HIPAA security standards, mandating that all healthcare professionals have technical, administrative, and physical safeguards in place.

 ePHI is defined as any demographic information that can be used to identify a patient that is stored in an electronic format.
-Common examples of ePHI include a patient’s name, date of birth, insurance ID number, email address, telephone number, medical record, or full facial photo stored, accessed, or transmitted in an electronic format.
+Common examples of ePHI related to HIPAA physical safeguards are:

 HIPAA Physical Safeguards

 The HIPAA Security Rule requires that all devices with access to ePHI must have HIPAA physical safeguards in place.
-That includes mobile devices like laptops, smart phones, and tablets that can access, store, or transmit ePHI in any way.
+These physical safeguards for PHI include mobile devices like laptops, smart phones, and tablets that can access, store, or transmit ePHI in any way.

 “Physical security controls remain essential and often cost-effective components of an organization’s overall information security program,” the letter states.